 DayBlink’s culture is highly entrepreneurial.
 The firm’s “nitty-gritty” spirit pushes teams to put forth their best effort and adopt a growth mindset.

-At DayBlink, people want to help each other succeed, resulting in less of a dog-eat-dog environment than, say, at McKinsey.
+At DayBlink, people want to help each other succeed, resulting in less of a dog-eat-dog environment than at firms that employ an “up or out” staffing model.
 Leadership is invested in your growth and Partners are approachable.
 Employees agree that Partners will provide informal mentorship for anyone looking for a little extra help.

 But the real winner at DayBlink?
 It’s promotion policy.
 Promotion cycles occur every month, meaning that you could very well get multiple raises a year if your performance is up to par.